Industrial Action

 If you would like to apply for an accuracy check of any of your marks from this academic year, please contact your Course Office.
 Clerical checks do not involve remarking; instead your assessment marks would be recounted to ensure they have been calculated correctly.
 Your request must be submitted within 28 days of the notification of your results.

-Detailed information can be found in City’s Senate Regulation 19: Assessment Regulations.
+Detailed information can be found in City’s Senate Regulation 19: Assessment Regulations (see Appendix 4).

 How do Assessment Boards investigate issues with assessments or marking?